DevOpsBootcamp/devopsdaycamp-pelican/content/pages/advanced.rst

 on common attacks; covering a bit of implementing crypto, how to not get social engineered, and dealing with zero days.
 Then a 30 minute demo on some neat attacks and a sandbox to test against.

+.. _All Your Base Are Belong To Us: https://goo.gl/8BYZtu

 APIs and Thinking Like a Unix
 -----------------------------